xxxkang/binary-tree-tools/README.md

 ## Acknowledgement

+This idea was motivated by LeetCode problem [297.
+Serialize and Deserialize Binary Tree](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/).

-This app was based on: https://anacsanchez.github.io/Binary-Tree-Visualization/
+The initial skeleton of this app was based on: https://anacsanchez.github.io/Binary-Tree-Visualization/